 I enjoy clipping coupons.
-I like saving money, and I like knowing that I’m contributing in some small way to my family’s finances.
+I like to save money on food, and I like knowing that I’m contributing in some small way to my family’s finances.
 Yep, that’s nice, but my enjoyment of cutting out coupons goes deeper than that.

 But I didn’t always have a wacky love for this money-saving pastime.
 With aching back and bleary eyes I cut out every single coupon I might possibly use, and many I never would.
 Then, I filed every little square of paper.